Skip to main content

 Causes, biological mechanisms, symptoms, diagnosis and treatment

-Huntington's disease, formerly known as Huntington's chorea, is a rare, hereditary neurological disorder first described by Georges Huntington, a general practitioner, in 1872.
-It manifests itself in adulthood as motor, cognitive and psychiatric disorders that progressively worsen.
+Huntington’s disease, formerly known as Huntington’s chorea, is a rare and hereditary neurological disorder first identified by the physician George Huntington in 1872.
+It emerges in adulthood as motor, cognitive and psychiatric disorders that worsen over time.

-There are around 10 cases of Huntington's disease per 100,000 individuals.
-Onset is between the ages of 35 and 50, with the same prevalence in men and women.
-In 10% of cases, the disease appears before the age of 20.
+Around 10 in every 100,000 people have Huntington’s disease.
+Onset occurs between the ages of 35 and 50, and prevalence is the same for men and women.
+In 10% of cases, disease onset occurs before the age of 20.

-In France, 18,000 people are affected, of whom only 6,000 currently show symptoms, and around 12,000 carriers of the mutated huntingtin gene remain asymptomatic to this day.
+In France, 18,000 people are affected by this condition, of which 6,000 currently have symptoms and around 12,000 are carriers of the mutated huntingtin gene but are so far asymptomatic.

 22.11.2022 Understanding Huntington's disease in 2 minutes